 • Be alert for symptoms.
 Watch for fever, cough, shortness of breath, or other symptoms of COVID-19.

-Most people who get COVID-19 will be able to recover at home.
-CDC has directions for people who are recovering at home and their caregivers, including:
+Most people who get COVID-19 are able to recover at home.
+The CDC has information for people who are recovering at home and their caregivers, including:

 • Stay home when you are sick, except to get medical care.